-Freelance writer Jane Edwards casts her eyes over accessibility-friendly hotels and other accommodation in Belgium.
+Freelance writer Jane Edwards casts her eyes over accessibility in Belgian hotels and other accommodation in Belgium.

-Belgium is a country known for its fine art, beautiful architecture and food, and as such, it is one of the most popular tourist destinations in Europe.
+Belgium is a country known for its fine art, beautiful architecture and food.
+As such, it is one of the most popular tourist destinations in Europe.
 Tourism has been growing year on year, with a 7% increase in overnight stays from 2017 to 2018.
 In order to ensure that all visitors can enjoy everything that Belgium has to offer without limitations, the country has made special efforts at both providing and improving accessibility.

 Meeting the basic criteria of accessibility

-The first step to improving hotel accessibility in Belgium is to ensure that hotels are meeting at least the minimum requirements for accessibility, and beyond that, the aim is to build in as many extra accessibility features as are currently available.
+The first step to improving hotel accessibility in Belgium is to ensure that hotels are meeting at least the minimum requirements for accessibility.
+Beyond that, the aim is to build in as many extra accessibility features as are currently available.

 An accessible holiday in Belgium means that each and every visitor can admire the architecture and canals and explore the country’s history and culture by visiting the tourist sites and museums without any limitations.

 Finding an accessible hotel will always be the first priority for a tourist with a disability.
-Fortunately, there are many hotels now in Belgium with accessibility features available all across the city and near some of the most popular tourist attractions, including Grand Place, the EU Parlamentarium, the Atomium and the Royal Museums of Fine Art.
+Fortunately, there are many hotels now in Belgium with accessibility features available.
+They are across each city and near some of the most popular tourist attractions.
+Such as Grand Place, the EU Parlamentarium, the Atomium and the Royal Museums of Fine Art.

 Hotel brands like the IHG, Radisson and Marriott also offer accessible rooms at almost all of their Brussels hotels.
-Most accessible hotels will provide rooms that are specifically designed for disabled guests, including facilities such as wheelchair accessible hotel rooms, wet-room bathrooms, a roll-in shower, grab bars, and a bathroom door wide enough for wheelchairs and mobility scooters to fit through.
+Most accessible hotels will provide rooms that are specifically designed for disabled guests.
+Facilities include wheelchair accessible hotel rooms, wet-room bathrooms, a roll-in shower, grab bars, and a bathroom door wide enough for wheelchairs and mobility scooters to fit through.

 Taking accessibility to the next level